What is Business Process Testing (BPT)? – Example

 • Component shell: The outer layer of component- the information in this shell is available at the test level

-Common Differences between Components and Test:
+Common Differences between Components and Test

-Test and components are individual concepts of BPT.
+Tests and components are individual concepts of BPT.

-Following guidelines are useful to differentiate between them:
+The following guidelines are useful to differentiate between them:

-• A component is a single entity that can not contain multiple actions
+• A component is a single entity that cannot contain multiple actions

 • When working with components all external files are to be stored in the Quality Center project to which you are connected